 For all other documentation please complete a formal GIPA request

 * denotes mandatory information.

-Purpose: Council will use the information to process your request.
+Purpose: We will use the information to process your request.

-Intended recipients: authorised Council Officers and its contractors or agents.
+Intended recipients: authorised City of Newcastle Officers and its contractors or agents.

-Consequence of non-provision: Council may not be able to process your request.
+Consequence of non-provision: We may not be able to process your request.

-Storage and security: information will be stored in accordance with Council’s Record Management Policy.
+Storage and security: information will be stored in accordance with our Record Management Policy.

 Access: by contacting us on (02) 4974 2000.